Seaforth - Calen

 Health outcomes in Seaforth - Calen are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-68.9% of residents report no medical ailments, slightly lower than the 69.7% in Rest of Qld.
-The area has a higher proportion of seniors at 20.5% (1,888 people) compared to 16.2% in Rest of Qld.
-Despite this, health outcomes among seniors are strong and perform better than the general population.
+The most common medical conditions are arthritis (9.2%) and asthma (7.0%), while 68.9% reported being completely clear of medical ailments, compared to 69.7% in Rest of Qld.
+The area has a higher proportion of seniors aged 65 and over at 20.5% (1,890 people), compared to 16.2% in Rest of Qld.
+Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health